Keizahemmanuel7/shirtify-privacy-policy/README.md

 Email: keizahemmanuel4@gmail.com

-──────────────────────────────
+Requests relating to information processed by Digitees may also need to be directed to Digitees or the relevant service provider responsible for processing that information.

+For additional information regarding available deletion options, users should review the Data Deletion Request page listed above.

+---

+13. USER RIGHTS AND CHOICES

+Depending on applicable laws, users may have rights to:

+- Access personal information
+- Correct inaccurate information
+- Request deletion of information
+- Restrict certain processing activities
+- Object to processing
+- Withdraw consent where applicable

+Requests relating to information processed through Digitees should be directed to the relevant service provider where appropriate.

+---

-7. CHILDREN'S PRIVACY
+14. CHILDREN'S PRIVACY
-──────────────────────────────

-Shirtify Custom Apparel Store is intended for users aged 18 and above.
+Shirtify Custom Apparel Store is intended for users who are at least 18 years old.

-This app is not directed to children under the age of 13.
+The app is not directed toward children under the age of 13.

 We do not knowingly collect personal information from children under 13.

-If we become aware that a child under 13 has provided personal information, we will take immediate steps to delete such data.
+If we become aware that such information has been provided, reasonable steps will be taken to facilitate its removal.

-If you are a parent or guardian and believe that your child has provided personal information, please contact us so we can take appropriate action.
+Parents or guardians who believe a child has submitted personal information may contact us.

-──────────────────────────────
+---

+15. GOOGLE PLAY COMPLIANCE STATEMENT

+Shirtify Custom Apparel Store is designed to comply with applicable Google Play Developer Program Policies, including requirements relating to:

+- User privacy
+- Data transparency
+- Permission disclosure
+- Data security
+- User protection

+Google Play Data Safety disclosures are provided to help users understand how information may be handled through the overall app experience, including information collected and processed by integrated third-party services such as Digitees.

+---

+16. CHANGES TO THIS PRIVACY POLICY

+We may update this Privacy Policy from time to time.

+Any updates will be posted within the app, through the app listing, or by other appropriate means.

+Users are encouraged to review this Privacy Policy periodically.

+Continued use of the app after changes become effective constitutes acceptance of the updated Privacy Policy.

+---

-8. CONTACT INFORMATION
+17. CONTACT INFORMATION
-──────────────────────────────

-If you have any questions or concerns about this Privacy Policy, please contact:
+If you have questions, concerns, or requests regarding this Privacy Policy, please contact:

+Developer: Kasanvu Emmanuel

 Email: keizahemmanuel4@gmail.com

-Developer: Kasanvu Emmanuel

 Location: Wakiso, Uganda